 Draining of Cluff Ranch Pond 3 occurred this winter to replace the dam valve.
 Some anglers caught some very large sized Largemouth Bass before it went dry.
 Unfortunately, a high number of Common Carp were observed also; please do not move fish from other waterbodies!
 It’s not good for you as an angler for several reasons.

 Cluff Pond 3 had a larger than expected amount of accumulated sediment that still needs to be dredged.
 This portion of the project has been delayed and we hope it will occur in September.
 Afterwards, large cottonwood and mesquite trees will be placed in the bottom of the pond as fish habitat prior to refilling.
-All of the work is anticipated to be completed this fall.

 Once the pond is refilled and water quality is acceptable, Largemouth Bass and sunfish species will be stocked and a catch and release regulation will be in place until January 1, 2023 to allow the fish to establish a self-sustaining population.